tsoteen89/cochlearProject/Documents/WebHook.md

 ### To repeat yet again:)

-- You can log into aii-hermes.org without getting prompted for a password
+- You can log into aii-hermes.org without getting prompted for a password.
-- You have a folder called `/home/griffin/aii-hermis.git` that has an empty git repository + a file called `post-receive` in the hooks folder with bash stuff in it.
+- You have a folder called `/home/griffin/aii-hermis.git` that has an empty git repository & a file called `post-receive` in the hooks folder with bash stuff in it.
-- The post-receive file is executable.
+- The `post-receive` file is executable.

 ### Now back on your laptop

-- We need to define a name for the remote mirror, and then mirror to it, creating a new "master" branch there.
+- We need to define a name for the remote mirror, and then ... mirror to it, creating a new "master" branch there.
 - Basically instead of `git push origin master` you say `git push origin dev` (dev is my name choice).

 ```